-Chiapa de Corzo is often overlooked from most people’s Chiapas itineraries.
-If anything, it is only visited as a brief stopping point en route to San Cristobal de las Casas.
+If anything, it is only seen as a place to stop briefly en route to either San Cristobal de las Casas or the Sumidero Canyon.

 Chiapa de Corzo is one of the oldest towns in the Americas.
 It was founded by Diego de Mazariegos in 1528 and was inhabited by the Spanish Conquistadors that first arrived in the region.